 - The WordPress Plugin Sprout Help Desk for integration with HelpScout

-- a small self-written Plugin one to improve the integration with HelpScout and display the recorded time in the customer profile
+- a small self-written Plugin to improve the integration with HelpScout and display the recorded time in the customer profile

 Where is the business today?